Oktayey/redot-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 The Constants list details named integer constants in the current class.

-For each constant, the page states its name, its integer value, and an explanation of its use case(s) and/or affects.
+For each constant, the page states its name, its integer value, and an explanation of its use case(s) and/or effects.

 ``NOTIFICATION_*`` constants' descriptions will state which engine event triggers the notification.